anant-j/API-Toolkit/README.md

 Yes I did consumer external APIs, however, all of them are either free or offer a free tier/trial account.
 - The Hosting at PythonAnywhere was free of cost.
 - Twilio offers a free trial account.
-- Pushbullet is free to use.
+- Telegram is free to use.
 - Google Distance Matric API offers a limited credit each month for fair usage.
 - Google Firebase offers a free and fair usage quota.
 - Uptime Robot was also free to use.